albz657/anYme/README.md

 * See the schedule of your favorite Anime
 * Skip opening music for an Anime

+and more...

 ## Things you should know

-* The app only requires the Internet Permission
+* The app requires no permissions which can access your personal files, so rest assured.
 * There is a setting page where you can customize parts of the app
 * This is a community-driven app.
 I'll add features which you can request on www.reddit.com/r/anYme.
 If there is something you don't like, make sure you message me.
 * Android 4.0.4 or greater is required